After 16 years of retirement and family life, Patti Smith marked her return to full-length live music performance with this Toronto show.

 The JD was, of course, neat.
 You didn’t think I’d start the day with an iced drink now, do you?

-I ended up skipping chunks of my dreaded LIS course during this period, spending days alone at my folks’ suburban home, getting out of my head trying to blur everything while laying supine on my parents’ garden swing on hot, humid June afternoons with the ghetto blaster blasting.
+I ended up skipping chunks of my dreaded LIS course during this period, spending days alone at my folks’ suburban home while they were away, getting out of my head trying to blur everything while laying supine on my parents’ garden swing on hot, humid June afternoons with the ghetto blaster blasting.

 They say that misery loves company, and my friend M. Zeppelin was going through a similarly brutal time in her life.
 She was two hours away in Toronto and we spent a lot of time commiserating about the respective “delights” going down in our lives, each trying to verbally elbow our way towards each phone call’s “Most Miserable” Award.